Legacy-Edition-Minigames/Minigames/README.md

 * Extract the zip folder

-* If for whatever reason, you cant use the server options to give everyone the resource pack, it can be downloaded from [Here.](https://github.com/DBTDerpbox/LEB-Resources/releases)
+* If for whatever reason, you can't download the resources properly with the current SRP config, you can edit the config inside of the `config` folder and the files can be found [here.](https://github.com/DBTDerpbox/LEB-Resources/tree/main/zip)

 ### Executing